prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 5. Where the panel hearing the action for infringement decides to proceed in accordance with Article  33(3)(a) of the Agreement, Rules  33 and 34 shall apply mutatis mutandis  to the action for infringement.

-6. Where the panel hearing the action for infringement decides to proceed in accordance with Article  33(3)(b) or (c) of the Agreement, Rules  37.4 and 39 to 41 shall apply mutatis mutandis .
+6. Where the panel hearing the action for infringement decides to proceed in accordance with Article  33(3)(b) or (c) of the Agreement, Rules  37.4 and 39 to 41 shall apply mutatis mutandis.

-###### Rule 76 - Actions for declaration of non -infringement within Article  33(6) of the Agreement
+###### Rule 76 - Actions for declaration of non-infringement within Article  33(6) of the Agreement

 1. Where a claimant has lodged an action for declaration of non -infringement (Rule 61) before the central division against the patent proprietor or a licensee entitled to commence infringement proceedings pursuant to Article  47 of the Agreement and the defendant proprietor or licensee subsequently initiates an action for infringement in a lo cal or regional division against the claimant in respect of the same patent and with respect to the same alleged infringement the following procedure shall apply.